prathameshmorde/Udacity-Product-Management/README.md

 *Details*

-In this project, I covered following steps
+In this project, I covered the following steps

 - Identify the problem to solve by creating a compelling story using evidence and metrics.
 - Identify the opportunity by calculating the TAM for the product.